 An avid proponent of new music, Gwenllian has worked with many composers over the past decade, helping musicians and audiences to understand the versatility of the harp and culminating in many world premieres.
 During her final year at The Juilliard School, Gwenllian worked with composer Sayo Kosugi and dancer and choreographer Eve Jacobs in the performance of Nebula, Blooming for harp and dance.
 She has also worked on new chamber music with composition students at Cardiff University, first with flautist Lisa Nelsen in the project ‘Music is Fragile?’, culminating in a premier at the National Museum in Cardiff amidst the ceramic pieces which inspired the compositions, and then with soprano Sarah Dacey in the project ‘Coma Notes’, with a premiere in Cardiff University alongside poet James Nash.

-Gwenllian’s love of the harp extends beyond the stage, both as a teacher and as a composer.
-Alongside her busy performing career, Gwenllian teaches privately, on music courses, and at the Latymer Saturday Music Centre and King’s College London.
+Gwenllian’s love of the harp extends beyond the stage, as a teacher, composer/arranger, and as a workshop leader, sharing advice for both performing and writing for the harp.
 In addition, she is an artist for the charity Live Music Now, founded by Yehudi Menuhin, which works with a diverse range of people who rarely have access to live music.
-For further information about recent and upcoming projects, please explore her website.
+Gwenllian is involved in many exciting projects, including preparing for the release of her next CD and publishing more harp music.
+Further information will be published on her website and social media in due course.